-Strategic partnerships and joint ventures.
+Strategic partnerships and joint ventures. .
 We intend to pursue strategic partnerships and joint ventures we believe will allow us to complement our growth strategy, increase sales in our current markets and expand into adjacent markets, broaden our technology and intellectual property, and strengthen our relationships with our customers.
 In fiscal 2016, we signed an agreement with RaySearch Laboratories AB, which led to the integration of treatment planning support for the TomoTherapy, Radixact and CyberKnife Systems in the RayStation treatment planning system (TPS).
 In fiscal 2017, we signed an agreement with Photo Diagnostic Systems, Incorporated to enhance image quality of our TomoTherapy System through an enhanced tomographic reconstruction software.
 In fiscal 2019, our wholly-owned subsidiary, Accuray Asia Limited ("Accuray Asia"), entered into an agreement with CNNC high Energy Equipment (Tianjin) Co., Ltd. (the "CIRC Subsidiary"), a wholly-owned subsidiary of China Isotope & Radiation Corporation, to form a joint venture, CNNC Accuray (TianJin) Medical Technology Co.
 Ltd. (the "JV"), to manufacture and sell radiation oncology systems in China.
-In fiscal 2021, we signed an agreement with C-RAD to provide customers with a solution for deep inspiration breath hold (DIBH) using the C-RAD Catalyst+ HD and Radixact System and with Limbus AI to augment Accuray adaptive radiotherapy capabilities by leveraging Limbus' artificial intelligence (AI)-driven autocontouring algorithms, which is expected to enable automated contouring to further streamline the treatment planning process.
+In fiscal 2021, we announced a collaboration with Brainlab to enhance and expand the CyberKnife platform's capabilities for the neuroradiosurgery market.
+In fiscal 2022, we signed an agreement with C-RAD to provide customers with a solution for deep inspiration breath hold (DIBH) using the C-RAD Catalyst+ HD and Radixact System and with Limbus AI to augment Accuray adaptive radiotherapy capabilities by leveraging Limbus' artificial intelligence (AI)-driven autocontouring algorithms, which is expected to enable automated contouring to further streamline the treatment planning process.